 When you check-in at the terminal you will be given a Cruise News that will give you the schedule for the entire cruise.
 MSC will also place a Daily Times in your stateroom each night, this will reflect all the main activities for the day and all ship activities.
 If we have a last minute time change or venue change those will be listed in the Daily Times.

-If you have any questions during your cruise PREMIER will have a booth set-up on the fifth floor Silver Lounge.
-Stop by with questions, or just to say “Hi!”, we are there to serve you.
+If you have any questions during your cruise PREMIER will have a booth set-up on the fifth floor in the atrium.
+Stop by with questions, or just to say “Hi!”, we are there to help you.